Neutrino Dollar (USDN) Trading Up 0.2% Over Last 7 Days

-Neutrino Dollar (CURRENCY:USDN) traded up 0.5% against the US dollar during the 24 hour period ending at 20:00 PM Eastern on June 24th.
-One Neutrino Dollar coin can currently be purchased for $1.01 or 0.00008639 BTC on popular exchanges.
-Neutrino Dollar has a total market cap of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last 24 hours.
-During the last week, Neutrino Dollar has traded up 0.2% against the US dollar.
+Neutrino Dollar (CURRENCY:USDN) traded up 0.5% against the U.S. dollar during the one day period ending at 15:00 PM ET on June 26th.
+Neutrino Dollar has a total market cap of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last day.
+One Neutrino Dollar coin can now be purchased for approximately $1.01 or 0.00008639 BTC on cryptocurrency exchanges.
+During the last week, Neutrino Dollar has traded up 0.2% against the U.S. dollar.

 About Neutrino Dollar